Hajara-I/SchoolOfCodeDiary/README.md

 # WEEK 14
 -Our time at the SOC is slowly coming to an end.
 With only two weeks left to go, we've all been busy with final projects, cv’s and portfolios.
 I spent the weekend adding features onto Bookmark Index, an app I have slowly been working on.
 Being an avid reader, my book collection does tend to get out of hand every now and then.
 I wanted something that would allow me to see at a glance what books I own.
 Bookmark Index is an app that allows users to digitally store and organise their ever-expanding libraries.
 Amongst other things, the application allows a user to register and/or log in and then populate a digital bookshelf.
 It also allows users to view bookshelves of other users (all us bookworms are nosy by nature).
 Although I am still dealing with a few bugs on a number of features, it’s been really exciting to see my project slowly come to life!
 I’ll continue tweaking and adding features to it as I progress and learn more in the future.
 In the meantime, it’s back to the SOC for the grand finale of this amazing journey...

+# WEEK 15

+# WEEK 16
+It feels almost surreal to say that we have come to the end of our 16 week School Of Code journey!

+The experience has been simultaneously transformative and challenging.
+Coming into the program, I was a mixed bag of emotions.
+Unsure how to feel about being a beginner again.
+Every single week at the SOC we were paired with a new team member.
+The pace, volume and pressure was unrelenting, we often referred to it as drinking from the proverbial fire hose.
+We tackled code-wars and battled with Javascript, React and CSS.

+We honed our computational thinking skills, breaking problems down again and again till it became instinctive.
+Most importantly however, we learned how to learn, how to ask the right questions, read through documentation and scour stack overflow for answers.

+Over the weeks, feelings of uncertainty and imposter syndrome came and went, but SOC staff’s faith in us was absolutely unwavering.
+I think I speak for all of us when I say we are forever grateful to Chris Meah for his faith in SOC’s mission.
+A huge thank you too to our ever-patient, uncomplaining coaches Arshi, Liz, Hamza, Jasien, Abdullah, Dave, Jordan, Chris M , Helena, Kentleigh.
+To everyone else on the SOC team, thanks for all that you continue to do.

+A big well done to my fellow bootcampers and team members, you are an inspiring bunch!
+Good luck to us all.
+Last but not least, a huuuge thank you to my mentor George  for his steadfast support and guidance from the very first week!